stoermelder/vcvrack-packone/docs/MidiCat.md

 ![MEM workflow](./MidiCat-Mem-scan.gif)

+Added in v2.2.0: MEM has a restriction list to restrict the modules considered by the buttons _Prev_ and _Next_.
+By default, all modules in the current rack are considered if the restriction list is empty.
+The restriction list is managed by a selection of modules and pushing "Save".

 ### Tips for MEM

 - MEM can store only one mapping of any specific module-type.
 If you store a mapping for a module which has a mapping already it will be replaced.